kubernetes/enhancements/keps/sig-auth/3766-referential-authorization/README.md

 #### Revocation behavior

+When a ReferenceGrant is deleted/revoked, the corresponding authorization for controllers to access that resource via that ReferenceGrant will also be revoked.

-Unfortunately, there's no way to be specific about what happens when a ReferenceGrant is deleted in every possible case - the revocation behavior is dependent on what access is being granted (and revoked).
-With that said, we expect the following guidelines to be rules to apply to ALL implementations of the API:
+Unfortunately that only covers a portion of the behavior that ReferenceGrant enables.
+APIs that make use of ReferenceGrant will need to clearly define how the revocation of a ReferenceGrant works.
+With that said, we expect the following guidelines to be rules to apply to **ALL** implementations of the API:

 * Deletion of a ReferenceGrant means the granted access is revoked.
 * ReferenceGrant controllers must remove any configuration generated by the